TechRoad-Inc/Minimal-Portfolio/README.md

 git clone <your-repo-url>
 cd updated_version
 npm install
-cp config.example.js config.js   # then edit it
+enter your email and app password in config.js   # then edit it npm start
-npm start
 ```